 Termination for cause may be made at any time.

-Each appointment or reappointment to the Faculty should be based on the reasonable belief that the appointee is an outstanding candidate among his or her peers and that each such action advances the Institute's educational mission.
+Each appointment or reappointment to the Faculty should be based on the reasonable belief that the appointee is an outstanding candidate among their peers and that each such action advances the Institute's educational mission.
 It is essential that each promotion to a higher rank be based on an appraisal of the individual's qualifications that is sufficiently broad and objective to ensure the preservation of those standards of professional and academic attainment by which the rank is characterized both within MIT and at other institutions of the first quality.

 The Schools, College, and departments have considerable latitude in developing policies and procedures complementary to the ones outlined in this section, as long as they are consistent in spirit with overall policies related to faculty appointment, promotion, and tenure detailed in this section.
 Policies and procedures developed by the Schools, College, and departments should be distributed to all faculty in the respective units and kept on file in the Provost's Office.

 Procedures for appointment and promotion to the faculty ranks within the Athletics Department differ somewhat from those described here.
 The Director of Athletics should be consulted for details.
 No current appointments or promotions within the Athletics Department include tenure.